openmindculture/ingo-steinke.de/README.md

 see [changelog](./CHANGELOG.md)

+This is a screenshot after the relaunch in 2021:

 ![screenshot](_screenshots/screenshot-ingo-steinke-de.jpg)

 ## Requirements

 - [npm](https://www.npmjs.com)
 - [eleventy](https://www.11ty.dev/) (global path: `npm install -g @11ty/eleventy`)
+- a computer with an internet connection

 ## Edit Content: Project Structure